 Note down the number of white blood cells (WBC) per microliter.
 Let's assume it is equal to 6000 cells/μL.

-- Write down the percentage of mature (segs) and immature (bands) neutrophils in your blood sample.
+Write down the percentage of mature (segs) and immature (bands) neutrophils in your blood sample.
 Let's assume the percentage is equal to 30% for segs and 3% for bands.

-- Insert all of the numbers into the ANC formula:
+Insert all of the numbers into the ANC formula:

-ANC = WBC * (segs[%] + bands[%]) / 100
+ANC = WBC × (segs[%] + bands[%]) / 100

-ANC = 6000 * (30 + 3) / 100
+ANC = 6000 × (30 + 3) / 100

-ANC = 6000 * 0.33
+ANC = 6000 × 0.33

 ANC = 1980 cells/μL

-- Category 0: ANC higher than 2000 cells/μL.
-This is the reference range - in typical adults, ANC ranges from 2000 to 8000 cells/μL.
+Category 0: ANC higher than 2000 cells/μL — Reference range: in typical adults, ANC ranges from 2000 to 8000 cells/μL.

-- Category 1: ANC between 1500 and 2000 cells/μL.
+Category 1: ANC between 1500 and 2000 cells/μL.

-- Category 2: ANC between 1000 and 1500 cells/μL.
-This is the condition of mild neutropenia.
+Category 2: ANC between 1000 and 1500 cells/μL — Mild neutropenia condition.

-- Category 3: ANC between 500 and 1000 cells/μL.
-This is the condition of moderate neutropenia.
+Category 3: ANC between 500 and 1000 cells/μL — Moderate neutropenia.

 How to treat neutropenia?

-- good dental care,
+- Good dental care;

-- avoiding contact with sick people,
+- Avoiding contact with sick people;

-- avoiding undercooked meat, raw fruits, vegetables.
+- Avoiding undercooked meat, raw fruits, and vegetables.

-Severe neutropenia accompanied by a fever of recent onset is a medical emergency requiring immediate investigation and treatment.
-Febrile neutropenia is generally defined as a rise in axillary temperature to above 38.5 °C for more than one hour while having an absolute neutrophil count of fewer than 500 cells/μL.
+Severe neutropenia accompanied by a rapid onset fever is a medical emergency requiring immediate attention and treatment.
+Febrile neutropenia is generally defined as a rise in axillary temperature above 38.5 °C for more than one hour while having an absolute neutrophil count of fewer than 500 cells/μL.